utkar-sh-ukla/MovieFix/README.md

    npx react-native run-android
    ```

+## Troubleshooting

+If no movies are showing in the app after running the server, it may be due to restrictions on the (TMDb) API for your location.
+If you encounter this issue, consider trying the following:

+- **Switch DNS Servers**: Sometimes, switching your DNS servers can help bypass restrictions.
+- **Use a VPN**: Utilizing a Virtual Private Network (VPN) can often bypass regional restrictions and allow access to TMDb.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.